-Ladson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ladson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ladson is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ladson who work in office and administrative support (15.45%), sales jobs (9.62%), and food service (9.47%).
+There are especially a lot of people living in Ladson who work in office and administrative support (13.91%), sales jobs (8.62%), and food service (8.45%).

-The per capita income in Ladson in 2010 was $22,171, which is upper middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $88,684 for a family of four.
+The per capita income in Ladson in 2010 was $24,157, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $96,628 for a family of four.
 However, Ladson contains both very wealthy and poor people as well.

 Ladson is an extremely ethnically-diverse town.
 The people who call Ladson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ladson residents report their race to be White, followed by Black or African-American.
-Ladson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.20% of the town’s residents.
-Important ancestries of people in Ladson include German, Irish, English, Italian, and French.
+Important ancestries of people in Ladson include Irish, German, English, Italian, and Scots-Irish.